siravan/symjit/README.md

 conda update -c conda-forge symjit
 ```

-Another way to install *Symjit* is to use `mamba`:
+Another way to install *SymJit* is to use `mamba`:

 ```
 mamba install symjit
 ```

-It is possible to list all of the versions of `symjit` available on your platform with `conda`:
+It is possible to list all of the versions of *SymJit* available on your platform with `conda`:

 ```
 conda search symjit --channel conda-forge